umasatyaprakash27/Smart-Street-Light-Controller-using-IOT/README.md

 Developed a prototype to turn on and off streetlights automatically based on sun light intensity &amp; Person detection.

 Tool Used: Tinker-cad(Open source)(Online Simulator)

 Problem Definition: Our proposed system consists of smart street lights that have external light sensing that automatically turns on at desired intensity based on the amount of lighting needed.
-The system also allows the controller person to check estimated power consumptions as per current intensity of light as well as predict monthly power consumption .
+The system also allows the controller person to check estimated power consumptions as per current intensity of light as well as predict monthly power consumption.
 Along with the light sensor (LDR) we will also be working with Ultrasonic sensor (HCSR-04) or PIR sensor which are used to sense and detect the objects in their range.